 2025 NC Rehabilitation and Reentry Conference

-The conference will bring stakeholders from across the state together to provide innovative reentry information, share best practices, network, exchange ideas, raise awareness, and advocate for systemic reform.
-It will also highlight the outstanding progress of North Carolina’s Reentry 2030 initiative that will strengthen the future of reentry in the state.
+The conference brought more than 600 stakeholders from across the state together on April 1-3, 2025 to provide innovative reentry information, share best practices, network, exchange ideas, raise awareness, and advocate for systemic reform.
+It also highlighted the outstanding progress of North Carolina’s Reentry 2030 initiative that will strengthen the future of reentry in the state.

-Participants and presenters will include community leaders, government officials, nonprofit organizations, policymakers, community-based organizations, legal professionals, faith-based organizations, correctional professionals, law enforcement personnel, academics, justice-involved individuals, businesses, and others who support reentry efforts and initiatives.
+Participants and presenters included Gov. Josh Stein and First Lady Anna Stein, community leaders, other government officials, nonprofit organizations, policymakers, community-based organizations, legal professionals, faith-based organizations, correctional professionals, law enforcement personnel, academics, justice-involved individuals, businesses, and others who supported reentry efforts and initiatives.

 Kwame Kilpatrick